Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 The symbol `#` determines a heading.
 You can use only first-level headings (`H1`).

-#### Text
+#### Chunk Text

-Text is a main part of the paragraph, which is where you provide answers or convey knowledge to the user.
+The chunk text is the text which will be ingested and returned within the Flow.
-Ensure that the text is clear, concise, and directly addresses the question or topic indicated by the heading.
+Ensure that the text is clear, concise, and directly addresses the question or topic indicated by a potential heading.
 Readers rely on the text to find the information they seek, so clarity and accuracy are crucial.

 For instance, if the header is **How is the xApps architecture designed?** the text should explain the principles and methods used in designing the xApps architecture.